top of page

 Coastal Croatia, with its heavy Italian influence, has some appealing and drinkable wine.
 My personal favorite is Plavac Mali, an earthy, garnet colored red.
 Pictured above is the Lipanovic Winery tasting room.
 It is housed in underground tunnels built by the Yugoslavian military and were used from 1945 to 1993.

 Quayside in Vis Town.
 When "med moored" quayside boaters have access to the clean shower and toilet facilities in Croatia.
-The best benefit to mooring quayside is the ability to hop off your boat in the morning sip a cappuccino and enjoy the people watching.
+The best benefit to mooring quayside is the ability to hop off your boat in the morning sip a cappuccino and enjoy the people watching

 Croatia is a feast for the eyes with its terra-cotta tiled roofs and stone buildings decorated with flowers.
 This courtyard is in Stari Grad, Hvar.
 One of Europes oldest cities, founded in 300 BC by the Greeks.